 The father of five says cancer and epilepsy have impoverished his family.
 He would be very far in life now owning a very big shoe store had it not been for the sickness.
 “My condition has affected my children a lot because you can tell from how they pray,” he says.
-“My second born, Donna*, loves school very much and she often asks me ‘dad, what will happen to my education, how far will I go?
-How will our lives be dad, now that you are sick?”’
+“My second born, Donna*, loves school very much and she often asks me ‘Dad, what will happen to my education?
+How far will I go?
+What will our lives be like dad, now that you are sick?”’

 Donna suffers from sickle cell anaemia.
 Every month she sees a doctor for a check-up and collects her medication for the month.
 She pays a minimal fee, covered by the National Health Insurance Fund her father got for her.
 Donna says she has headaches and stomach aches occasionally but she is a fighter.
 She worries, though, that one of these days, she will drop out of school for lack of school fees.

 “We are on holiday and I have not cleared the school’s tuition for the last term,” she says.
 “I am saving in my secret piggy bank the little money my mother sometimes gives me for snacks.
 I will give it to the teacher when we go back to school.
 I help mom because if the teacher sends me home and she has no money, my hope for education is gone.”
 Donna says she wants to be a teacher someday.